Control

 Each session can capture a few details for your records and for the Insights analytics.
 You can fill these in before the game starts or while it runs.
 Find them in Session Details on the control dock.

-• Group Size — how many players are in the room.
+• Players — how many players are in the room, set with the − and + buttons.

 • Hints Used — a running count of hints given.
-You can adjust this manually.
+You can nudge it up or down.

 • Include in analytics — a checkbox to count this run in Insights.
 Turn it off for practice runs, staff tests, or sessions you do not want in your averages.